mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 }
 {% endhighlight %}

-Once new peer join the room `makeOffer` is invoked with the peer's id.
+Once new peer joins the room `makeOffer` is invoked with the peer's id.
 The first thing we do is to `getPeerConnection`.
-If connection with the peer id already exists `getPeerConnection` will return it, otherwise it will create a new `RTCPeerConnection` and attach the required event handlers to it.
+If connection with the specified peer id already exists `getPeerConnection` will return it, otherwise it will create a new `RTCPeerConnection` and attach the required event handlers to it.
 After we have the peer connection we invoke the `createOffer` method.
 This method will make a new request to the provided STUN server in the `RTCPeerConnection` configuration and will gather the ICE candidates.
-Based on the ICE candidates and the supported codecs, etc. it will create a new SDP offer, which we send to the server.
-As we saw above the server will redirect our offer to the peer pointed by the property `to` of the event object.
+Based on the ICE candidates and the supported codecs, etc. it will create a new SDP offer, which we will send to the server.
+As we saw above the server will redirect the offer to the peer pointed by the property `to` of the event object.

 Now lets take a look at the handler of the `msg` message: